janickweberpals/icpe-git-2024/README.md

 Course participants should have a good understanding of basic pharmacoepidemiologic principles and ideally some experience with any statistical programming language.

-> Course participants should have a good understanding of basic
-> pharmacoepidemiologic principles and ideally some experience with any
-> statistical programming language.

 ## Dependencies